 There are two states of the record/document - Open and Closed - that represent the state of the record.

 Open record is a record (one document) or a set of record components (several documents) that is/are created to begin a new function (level 3 in the record hierarchy (Figure 4)).
+This includes open records for patient care, as well as incomplete and delinquent records.

-An open record has to be completed within defined timeframe for a specific function.
+An open record has to be completed within a defined timeframe for a specific function.
 The Committee (Forms Management Committee) defines policies on the processes and timeliness of the record completion, e.g., 30 days for discharge summary as per the requirements of the Joint Commission and Medicare conditions of participation.

-Delinquent records are considered open records.

 EHR system must support capabilities to notify the clinician

 When the record is open